 If problems with memory and thinking have you worried about Alzheimer’s disease, it’s time to see your doctor.
 Don’t delay—early diagnosis means a better chance to benefit from treatment.

 To find out whether you have Alzheimer’s disease, your primary care doctor may evaluate you, or he or she may refer you to a doctor who specializes in the diagnosis of the condition.
 There is no one test for Alzheimer’s disease.
 Instead, your doctor may conduct a thorough exam, perform additional tests to check your brain and mental function, or perhaps even speak with a family member or friend about your symptoms.
 Here’s an overview of what might happen at your doctor visit.

-Many health conditions can cause problems with memory and thinking, including diabetes, Parkinson’s disease, and stroke.
+Many health conditions can cause problems with memory and think, including diabetes, Parkinson’s disease, and stroke.
 So to make sure there isn’t something else causing your symptoms, your doctor may conduct a general exam and a neurological exam.
 He or she may:

 • Listen to your heart and lungs